IBM-Cloud/todo-apps/php/README.md

 ToDos can be stored in either a Mongo DB or a Couch DB using Cloudant..

 ## Prerequisites
-Before running this app or deploying it to BlueMix you need to have [PHP](http://us1.php.net/downloads.php), and the [CloudFoundry Command Line](https://github.com/cloudfoundry/cli) installed.
+Before running this app or deploying it to Bluemix you need to have [PHP](http://us1.php.net/downloads.php), and the [CloudFoundry Command Line](https://github.com/cloudfoundry/cli) installed.

-## Deploying To BlueMix
+## Deploying To Bluemix

-The bash script included in the project takes care of everything you need to do to deploy to BlueMix, including creating and binding to the services.
+The bash script included in the project takes care of everything you need to do to deploy to Bluemix, including creating and binding to the services.
 Before you deploy the app please make sure you have all the prerequisites from the section above installed and working.

-### Login To BlueMix From The Command Line
+### Login To Bluemix From The Command Line
-Before deploying to BlueMix you need to make sure you are logged in.
+Before deploying to Bluemix you need to make sure you are logged in.
 To do this run

     cf login -a https://api.ng.bluemix.net

-### Deploying To BlueMix
+### Deploying To Bluemix

-There are two tasks that will deploy this app to BlueMix, one uses a Mongo DB service and the other uses a Cloudant service.
+There are two tasks that will deploy this app to Bluemix, one uses a Mongo DB service and the other uses a Cloudant service.

 To deploy the app so it uses Mongo DB run